-Approved and Adopted at the Regular Board Meeting of the Iosco-Arenac District Library Board of Trustees April 13, 2017 Effective April 13, 2017 Overdue notification whether by telephone, mail, personal contact or other method (preoverdue notices by e-mail are available) is a courtesy to the borrower and a reminder that material has not been returned to the library by the due date.
-The failure of a borrower to receive a reminder, or the failure of the library to give notice of overdues, does not remove the responsibility of the borrower to return material and/or pay accumulated fines or fees.
+Overdue notification whether by telephone, mail, personal contact or other method (preoverdue notices by e-mail are available) is a courtesy to the borrower and a reminder that material has not been returned to the library by the due date.
+The failure of a borrower to receive a reminder, or the failure of the library to give notice of overdues, does not remove the responsibility of the borrower to return material.